teuk/mediabot_v3/docs/FACTOID_COMMAND_V3_PILOT.md

 - unload restores the exact four registry entries captured at load time;
 - the package receives no SQL, DBI handle, mutable user, raw message, credential or cross-channel selector;
-- `whatis` and `?keyword` remain historical, including all recall-counter behavior.
+- `whatis` and `?keyword` remain historical in MB762; the new recall operation is authority for the next reversible adoption, not a hidden second counter.

 MB760 adds the separately authorized `data.factoids.write` facade.
 MB761 lets
-`factoids-v3` request it for bounded upsert and delete operations only.
+`factoids-v3` request it for bounded upsert and delete operations.
+MB762 adds one channel-and-keyword-scoped recall increment to the same on-only facade but does not call it from the package yet.
 Delete uses authenticated numeric authorship, global Administrator authority or channel level 400; matching nickname text is never authorization.